ABB: Major product launches and innovations

 In May 2013, ABB Sécheron SA joined with several groups in Geneva TOSA (Trolleybus Optimisation Système Alimentation, or in English, Trolleybus Power System Optimization) in a one-year demonstration of a trolleybus route using a novel charging system.
 Rather than overhead wires, charging is accomplished by fixed overhead devices located at stops along the route and at the terminus.
 Jean-Luc Favre, head of Rail ISI, discussed the promising role of improved electric transport technology in ABB.

 In 2014, ABB unveiled YuMi, a collaborative industrial dual-arm assembly robot that permits people and machines to work side by side, unlocking new potential for automation in a range of industries.

 In 2018, ABB unveiled the Terra High Power charger for electric vehicles, capable of delivering enough to charge in eight minutes to enable an electric car to travel 200 kilometers.

-In 2025, ABB Building Automation and Controls, a division of Electrification Smart Buildings, introduced a revolutionary advancement in smart building automation and management.
-Designed as a fully integrated, cloud-connected platform, ABB Ability BuildingPro unifies HVAC, lighting, energy, and asset control under one intuitive interface.
-Offering real-time visibility with AI and IoT-driven optimization, the solution offers remote management across entire building portfolios.
-Its open architecture and scalable edge-to-cloud design have redefined industry standards for interoperability and sustainability, enabling commercial buildings to achieve higher efficiency, lower operational costs, and improved occupant comfort.
-BuildingPro marks a major milestone in ABB's digital transformation of the built environment.
+In 2025, ABB Building Automation and Controls, a division of Electrification Smart Buildings, introduced ABB Ability BuildingPro, for smart building automation and management.
+It is designed as a fully integrated cloud-connected platform, and unifies HVAC, lighting, energy, and asset control under one interface.
+It is also said to have real-time visibility with AI and IoT-driven optimization, offering remote management across entire building portfolios.
+It has an open architecture and scalable edge-to-cloud design for interoperability and sustainability, enabling commercial buildings to achieve higher efficiency, lower operational costs, and improved occupant comfort.